Nanoptera in a Period-2 Toda Chain: Period-2 Toda Lattice

 One can compute subsequent terms in the series using equations (\ref{2.1 gov1},\ref{2.1 gov2}) and the recursion relation

 where the omitted terms are subdominant as $j$ becomes large.
-Unfortunately, it is difficult to solve equations (\ref{2.2 LOT1},\ref{2.2 LOT2}) analytically (even just for the first correction term) in terms of a closed-form expression.
-However, the wave train has exponentially-small amplitude and it hence lies beyond the reach of this asymptotic power-series approach.
+It typically is difficult to solve equations such as (\ref{2.2 LOT1},\ref{2.2 LOT2}) analytically in terms of a closed-form expression, although Vainchtein et al. \cite{Vainchtein1} derived an exact solution for the correction to the leading-order behavior for the diatomic Toda lattice in terms of hypergeometric functions.
+In contrast, the present method does not require the computation of these correction terms.
+We will compare our result to the exact calculation from \cite{Vainchtein1} in Section \ref{S:Results}.

+The wave train has exponentially small amplitude, so it lies beyond the reach of an asymptotic power-series approach.
 Consequently, it will not be helpful to obtain correction terms to the asymptotic power series.
-Instead, we will apply exponential asymptotic methods to determine the behavior of these trailing waves.
+Instead, we will apply exponential asymptotic methods to determine the dynamics of these trailing waves.

-We also note that the general problem in equations (\ref{0:2P1},\ref{0:2P2}) need not possess a convenient closed-form soliton solution to the associated $\eps = 0$ system.
-Thankfully, as we will illustrate in Section \ref{S:4}, this does not necessarily prevent one from drawing useful conclusions about the asymptotic behavior of associated solutions.